In 2021, St George’s College will be celebrating 125 years as well as the Old Georgians’ Association Centenary (100 years).

 - The Old Georgians (Old Boys) who are key to the robust history of St George’s College.

-Our celebrations in 2021 have been infused with the Universal Apostolic Preferences.
-This means that we will be walking with the excluded and are really happy that 2021 marks the second year of the College including female students in Sixth Form.
-As a school, we are automatically accompanying young people to a hope-filled future and would like to do so in our common home where green practices are being adopted continually and showing God’s guidance in our choices and activities.
+– This means that we will be walking with the excluded and are really happy that 2021 marks the second year of the College including female students in Sixth Form.
+As a school, we endeavour to guide our young people towards a hope-filled future and would like to do so in our common home where green practices are being adopted continually and showing God’s guidance in our choices and activities.